browserengineering/book/book/chrome.md

 We now want to create a `TextLayout` object and add it to a `LineLayout` object.
-The `LineLayout`s are children of the `InlineLayout`, so the current line can be found at the end of the `children` array:
+The `LineLayout`s are children of the `BlockLayout`, so the current line can be found at the end of the `children` array:

 ``` {.python indent=12}